Meyer Toggle Switch Wiring

 was black with an inline 20 amp glass fuse.

-On newer Toggle control harnesses the power wire is dark blue with an inline 20 amp ATC fuse.
+On newer Toggle control harnesses the power wire is black with an inline 20 amp ATC fuse.

 There is no ground wire for toggle switch controls.